GRAPHISOFT/vscode-gdl/README.md

   * Decrease after block-closing keywords (next, else, endif, endwhile, endgroup, return...)
   * Increase after first command continuation with , or \ (prevoius line ends without , or \ and this line ends with it)
   * Decrease after end of command (previous line ends with , or \ and this line ends without it)
-  * Line ending comments are handled, comment-only lines and difficult syntax with multiline strings are not
+  * Line ending comments are handled, comment-only lines and difficult syntax with : or multiline strings are not

 # Script outline view